Super Bowl LVIII: Start time, teams, betting odds and halftime show - Yahoo Sports

 Latest Super Bowl odds

-The initial consensus for Super Bowl total points set minutes after the 49ers' NFC championship win was 47.5.
+The consensus for Super Bowl total points on Thursday was 47.5.
 The spread, money line and over/under odds will fluctuate in the days leading up to the Super Bowl.

 Here are the latest gambling odds and prop bets for Super Bowl LVIII: